mattgiguere/shellScripts/CHIRON/README.md

 #shellScripts/CHIRON
 **shell scripts related to CHIRON**
 In this directory are shell scripts related to the [CHIRON Spectrometer](http://www.ctio.noao.edu/noao/content/chiron).
-There are several machines used for day to day operations of the instrument:
+There are several machines used for day to day operations of the instrument.

+###Machine Descriptions

 - **ctioe1**: The data taking machine.
 Scripts contained in this directory are involved with the collection of new data.